 PLAYBACK THEATRE REFLECTS is an independent blog for writing on Playback Theatre.
-I publish one article per month, more or less (occasionally including mine).
+I publish articles every couple of months (occasionally including mine).

 All topics and genres are welcome, from academic essays to creative writing.
 Please look at the submission guidelines and send me something you want the world to see.

 Accepted articles will be considered for an anthology that Tusitala Publishing plans to publish in 2019 (in print and as an e-book).
 This book will be an eclectic collection of essays and other writings, representing today’s thinkers, practitioners, and writers, as well as some gems from the past.